 Chettle Village Fete is a free, charity-funding daytime event for all the family.

-Chettle itself is a tiny family-run hamlet situated in the heart of Dorset between Blandford and Salisbury, with a beautiful manor house and gardens, a cluster of gorgeous cottages, a tiny church, a pond, a dairy, lots of sheep and cows and a human population of just 90.
+Chettle itself is a tiny family-run hamlet situated in the heart of Dorset between Blandford and Salisbury, with a beautiful manor house and gardens, a cluster of gorgeous cottages, a tiny church, a pond, a dairy, lots of sheep and cows and a human population of just ninety.

 HOW TO FIND US

 The Chettle postcode is DT11 8DB.
-Look out for the Chettle Fete banners each side of the entrance to Chettle Village off the A345, then follow the signs to the site.
+Look out for the Chettle Fete banners each side of the entrance to Chettle Village off the A354, then follow the signs to the site.

 Click here for GOOGLE MAP

 Coming by car is by far easiest, and we encourage anyone to get in touch or post on the Facebook event page if they are looking for a lift or have spaces and are able to share.

 TRAVELLING BY TRAIN & BUS

 The nearest train station is Salisbury.
 From there you can get a taxi (it’s about 30mins away and should cost around £25-£30) or a bus which will drop you off a good 20 mins walk from the site.
 It’s the Salisbury > Blandford > Weymouth service and you have to request to stop at Chettle – between Cashmoor & Tarrant Hinton.
-Buses go every 2 hours – CLICK HERE to download the timetable PDF.
+Buses go every 2 hours – timetable here.